INSIDE: The Complete Guide to Japanese Furniture Store Outlets in Tokyo and Japan.

 Kanarusha is a Japanese furniture shop focusing on Japanese antique furniture.

-Their claim to fame is vintage timber Japanese Tansu chests made in the Meiji period.
-Tansu chests can be used for shoe storage, closests, merchants chests to store family treasures, as sideboards, and as decorative Japanese living room pieces.
+Tansu chests are a Japanese style furniture that can be used for shoe storage, closests, merchants chests to store family treasures, as sideboards, and as decorative Japanese living room pieces.

 They offer a repair service too.

-Kanarusha also sell Japanese home decor including:
+Kanarusha Vintage Japanese furniture store also sells Japanese home decor including:

 - Old Imari antique pottery